craigmckeachie/handsonreact.com/docs/labs/ts/25-ReduxWithReact.md

 1. Refactor the Form component so it dispatches the `saveProject` action instead of receiving the function as a prop.

+   > Be sure to include the line to invoke the useDispatch hook as shown below `const dispatch = useDispatch();` in the next code block.
+If you don't your editor might implement an placeholder method named `dispatch` that throws an error.

    #### `src\projects\ProjectForm.tsx`

    ```diff